namdu1radio/prasna/README.md

 1. First launch the Quiz admin dashboard by visiting `http://xxx.xxx.xxx.xxx/quiz/admin` and entering default password `123`.
 After that allow mic permission.
 2. In client devices open Quiz client webpage by visiting `http://xxx.xxx.xxx.xxx/quiz` in any modern web-browser.
 Client can join the Quiz by entering their name and age and clicking Join button.

 Replae `xxx.xxx.xxx.xxx` with the IP of the machine where Nginx and quiz are setup.
-The accessing device, and the Nginx and Conference server should be all part of same network.
+The accessing device, and the Nginx, the Conference server and the Quiz server - should be all part of same network.